Feed-In Tariffs (FIT) and Smart Export Guarantee (SEG) Explained

 SSE feed-in tariff

-SSE has simply called theirs the Smart Export Tariff which is a variable tariff offering customers an export rate of 3.5p per kWh sent back to the National Grid.
+SSE has simply called theirs the Smart Export Tarif.
+This is a variable tariff offering an export rate of 3.5p per kWh sent back to the National Grid.

 EDF feed-in tariff